billhails/MuseScore-plugins/src/Tuning/README.md

 ### Pure Tone

-Adjusts each note by a constant amount so that the chosen pure tone is tuned to its "correct" equal tempered pitch, while maintaining the relationships of the tuning.
+Adjusts each note by a constant amount so that the chosen pure tone is tuned to its "correct" equal tempered pitch (i.e. offset 0.0), while maintaining the relationships of the tuning.
 This is occasionally necessary to correctly reproduce a desired tuning exactly.